Bryant air conditioner prices are higher than average, though below the cost of Carrier models that are essentially identical.

 This refers to how many speeds they have.
 The more speeds, the better the efficiency and indoor climate control – humidity reduction and balanced temperatures.

-There’s a lot more information about compressor performance – and efficiency, brand quality and choosing the right air conditioner for your home – in our PickHVAC Air Conditioner Reviews and Buying Guide.
+There’s a lot more information about compressor performance – and efficiency, brand quality and choosing the right air conditioner for your home – in our PickHVAC Air Conditioner Reviews.

 As noted, efficiency generally rises as performance improves.